Windfisch/analog-synth/hardware/vco_mk1/README.md

 U2 has Vcc and Vee swapped in the schematic.
 This can be resolved by inserting U2 into the socket "the wrong way" (i.e. the notch is not on the side where the PCB wants to have the notch).

+SpitfireX's board has the pictograms around J3 reversed.
+This affects both the signal pictograms as well as the marking for the capacitor-coupled outputs.

+These are fixed in rev02.

 Differences from the schematic (rev01)
 --------------------------------------